Streamerbot/docs/streamerbot/3.api/1.sub-actions/integrations/voicemod/play-sound.md

 version: 0.1.11
 parameters:
   - name: Soundboard
-    type: Selection
+    type: Select
     required: true
-    description: Select a soundboard
+    description: Select the soundboard containing the sound to play
   - name: Sound
-    type: Selection
+    type: Select
     required: true
-    description: Select a sound
+    description: Select the sound to play from the chosen soundboard
 variables: []
-csharpMethods: []
 ---

 ::warning
+VoiceMod starts with a default soundboard called "My Soundboard" which contains no sounds.
+:br
-VoiceMod starts with an empty default soundboard that is called "My Soundboard".
-Before you add the subaction, make sure the soundboard has at least one sound assigned to it.
-Streamer.bot might crash otherwise.
+Before you add this sub-action, **make sure the soundboard has at least one sound assigned to it**.
+:br
+:br
 ![VoiceMod My Soundboard](assets/voice-soundboard-add.png)
 ::